Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 (Threat modelling extends to the topic of digital privacy as well, albeit it takes on a slightly different meaning in a privacy context.)

 Much good and popular popular advice out there encourages users to threat model.
-However, my argument is to taking first steps in to good personal cybersecurity (and by extension, privacy) is not to threat model, but to do the bare minimum for security.
+However, my argument to this (overall good) advice is: first steps in good personal cybersecurity (and by extension, privacy) is not to threat model, but to do the bare minimum for security.

 It makes little sense to threat model but continue to use weak and/or compromised passwords, use outdated software/firmware, or not to use strong(er) MFA methods when available.
 Threat modelling is important after the basics are in play.
 After the basics are completed, users should move into threat modeling and deploying/using tools that help them accomplish their goals.

-Threat modelling in both the cybersecurity and privacy sense helps users to direct their resources to better accomplish their desired goals and wants.
+Threat modelling in both the cybersecurity and privacy context helps users to direct their resources to better accomplish their desired goals and wants.
+However, a baseline - which this guide aims to serve as - should be established prior to threat modeling.

 Develop good password management practices